E-detectors: a nonparametric framework for sequential change detection: Nonparametric sequential change detection using e-detectors

-\begin{remark} While baseline increment processes provide a natural and computationally convenient way to construct $\e_j$-process, we emphasize that any e-detector, even one that does not use baseline increments, will automatically control the ARL; see \Cref{prop::ARL_control_e_detector}.
-To elaborate, baseline $\e_j$-processes are composite $\mathcal P$-supermartingales (meaning $P$-supermartingales for every $P\in\mathcal P$), but there exist other $\mathcal P$-e-processes---which are not $\mathcal P$-supermartingales---that naturally arise and these can be used to form e-detectors.
-For two examples that we do not pursue here, the reader may check the recent works on universal inference~\cite[Section 8]{wasserman2020universal} and testing exchangeability~\citep{ramdas2021testing} for instances where no powerful supermartingales exist with respect to the natural filtration, but powerful e-processes can be constructed. \end{remark}
+\begin{remark} While baseline increment processes provide a natural and computationally convenient way to construct $\e_j$-process, we emphasize that any e-detector, even one that does not use baseline increments, will automatically control the ARL by \Cref{prop::ARL_control_e_detector}.
+To elaborate, baseline $\e_j$-processes are composite $\mathcal P$-supermartingales (meaning $P$-supermartingales for every $P\in\mathcal P$), but there exist other $\mathcal P$-e-processes---which are not $\mathcal P$-supermartingales---that naturally arise and these can be used to form e-detectors; for example using universal inference~\cite[Section 8]{wasserman2020universal}. \end{remark}

 \begin{definition}[Baseline SR and CUSUM e-detectors] When an SR or CUSUM e-detector is constructed using a sequence of baseline $\e_j$-processes~\eqref{eq::baseline_e_value}, we call it a ``baseline SR or CUSUM e-detector''. \end{definition} Each baseline SR or CUSUM e-detector can be computed recursively like their classical analogs: